BackInBash/DeezerSync/README.md

 {
-  "SoundCloud_Username": "",    // SoundCloud User Name (These are the playlists to sync) "SoundCloud_ClientID": "",	  // SoundCloud ClientID (leave empty for automatic setup) "Deezer_Secret": ""           // Login to Deezer and search in the dev console for an arl Cookie }
+  "SoundCloud_Username": "",    // SoundCloud User Name (These are the playlists to sync) "SoundCloud_ClientID": "",	  // SoundCloud ClientID (leave empty for automatic setup) "Deezer_Secret": "",          // Login to Deezer and search in the dev console for an arl Cookie "Spotify_Username" : "",      // Spotify User Name (These are the playlists to sync) "Spotify_Secret" : ""         // Spotify Bearer API Key }
 ```